Send the link below via email or IMCopy

 Can you think of a few ways in which this type of thinking could allow us to abuse our power over animals in our care?

 general things you think animals need to have good welfare.

 The Secret to Success...

-Normally, I will direct you towards a particular chapter in your recommended reading list that you should read that afternoon in preparation for the next seminar.
+Normally, I will direct you towards a particular chapter in your recommended reading list that you should read that afternoon to consolidate your knowledge.

 Reasons to Look After Students